ivankoma/Paralelni_sistemi/OpenMP/README.md

 `reduction (op : list)`

 Local copy of each list variable is made (locally in each thread) and initialized depending on the `op`.
 Updates occur on the local copy.
 When done, local copies are reduced into a single value and combined with the original global value.
+There is no need to explicitly define the variable as `shared`.
+You can't do other operations with the variable except the one defined in `reduction` statement.

 ```c
 double avg=0.0, A[MAX];